 Back from my short break away.
 Good weather for most the time, but big storms hit south east Queensland last night.
 This is the front coming up the Pumicestone Passage at Caloundra.
 I just made it back inside before it poured down.

 This wasp is from the same family as the wasp I posted earlier in the week, but I don't know which species it is.
 Took the photo in the Ashgrove Bushland Park.
+This be the last photo for a few days, I'm off on holidays to take lots of pics and to relax.

 I can tell you that there are about 300 species of Dragonfly in Australia, of which, about 130 occur in South East Queensland and of these 27 are illustrated in my reference book.
 I can also tell you, I have no idea which one this is!
 The photo was taken along Enoggera creek in the Ashgrove area.